The Private Wealth & Private Client Review: Liechtenstein

 Creditors of the founder or settlor

-Creditors may consider different options in order to enforce their claims on the founder of a foundation or trust.
-Firstly, creditors have the right to dispute contributions of assets to the foundation in the same way as they could challenge a gift.45 As a rule, every creditor having an enforceable claim is entitled to do so if full compensation could not be achieved by enforcement of the claim against the founder or settlor, or this could be assumed at the time of approval of the enforcement.
+Creditors may consider different options to enforce their claims on the founder of a foundation or trust.
+First, creditors have the right to dispute contributions of assets to the foundation in the same way as they could challenge a gift.46 As a rule, every creditor having an enforceable claim is entitled to do so if full compensation could not be achieved by enforcement of the claim against the founder or settlor, or this could be assumed at the time of approval of the enforcement.

 Under Article 75 of the Legal Remedy Code, the challenge of a transfer of assets to a foundation or trust by a creditor must be possible under both the laws of the country of residence of the debtor and the law governing the transfer.
 As a result, if the transfer of assets to a Liechtenstein foundation or trust is made subject to Liechtenstein law, the challenge must be permissible not only under the laws of the country of residence of a foreign settlor or founder, but also under Liechtenstein law.

-Under Liechtenstein law, the dispute of the transfer of assets must refer to actions made within a period of one year before approval regarding the enforcement.46 The one-year period is not required if the creditor is able to prove that the debtor's (in the case of foundations, the founder's) actions are based on intent to defraud creditors, in which case a five-year limitation period from the point of transfer of assets is applicable.47
+Under Liechtenstein law, a dispute of the transfer of assets must refer to actions made within a period of one year before approval regarding the enforcement.47 The one-year period is not required if the creditor is able to prove that the debtor's (in the case of foundations, the founder's) actions are based on intent to defraud creditors, in which case a five-year limitation period from the point of transfer of assets is applicable.48

-Under exceptional circumstances creditors may refer to the general principle of the ban on abuse of legal right enshrined in Liechtenstein company law.48
+Under exceptional circumstances creditors may refer to the general principle of the ban on abuse of legal right enshrined in Liechtenstein company law.49

-Furthermore, in the case of rights of revocation and amendment of the purpose reserved by the founder or settlor, creditors may attempt to attach such rights.49
+Furthermore, in the case of rights of revocation and amendment of the purpose reserved by the founder or settlor, creditors may attempt to attach such rights.50

 Creditors of the beneficiaries

 Another instrument for asset protection is stipulated in Article 552, Section 36, Paragraph 1 of the PGR, which contains an enforcement privilege for family foundations providing that creditors of beneficiaries are not permitted to deprive the beneficiaries of their entitlement to a beneficial interest acquired without valuable consideration by way of enforcement or bankruptcy proceedings.
-Such an enforcement privilege must be included in the foundation articles.50 In the case of mixed family foundations, such a privilege can only be implemented to the extent to which it serves the purpose of the foundation.
-It is, however, questionable whether a beneficiary who is simultaneously also the founder is entitled to such a privilege, as in the case of the founder, the beneficial interest was arguably not acquired 'without valuable consideration' since the founder contributed the assets.51
+Such an enforcement privilege must be included in the foundation articles.51 In the case of mixed family foundations, such privilege can only be implemented to the extent to which it serves the purpose of the foundation.
+It is, however, questionable whether a beneficiary who is simultaneously also the founder is entitled to such a privilege as, in the case of the founder, the beneficial interest was arguably not acquired 'without valuable consideration' since the founder contributed the assets.52

 Outlook and conclusions

-With the adoption of a tax law that is in compliance with European rules, and the revised foundation law, Liechtenstein has strengthened its position as an attractive jurisdiction for wealth structuring and estate planning.
+With the adoption of a tax law that is compliant with European law, and the revised foundation law, Liechtenstein has strengthened its position as an attractive jurisdiction for wealth structuring and estate planning.

-In spite of a demanding environment, Liechtenstein has maintained its high degree of stability, especially with regard to the financial system, which proved very reliable in the last financial crisis.
-In this context, it is noteworthy that Liechtenstein remains one of the few European countries with a long-term credit rating of AAA by Standard & Poor's Rating Services (Outlook: stable).
+In spite of a demanding environment, Liechtenstein has maintained its high degree of stability, especially with regard to the financial system, which has proved very reliable during the last financial crisis.
+In this context, it is noteworthy that Liechtenstein remains one of the few European countries with a long-term credit rating of AAA under Standard & Poor's Rating Services (Outlook: stable).

 1 Markus Summer and Hasan Inetas are partners at Marxer & Partner Rechtsanwälte.